-The question was testing the candidates understanding of accounting, particularly the amortization of past service costs to the full eligibility date.
-A successful candidate realized that the executive will be fully eligible for the benefit at retirement and that the PBO and service cost are still prorated based on years of service even though the benefit formula itself is not calculated based on years of service.
+This question tested the candidate's understanding of accounting, particular past service costs amortization to the full eligibility date.
+A successful candidate realized that the executive will be fully eligible for the benefit at retirement and that the PBO and service cost is still prorated based on years of service, even though the benefit formula itself is not calculated based on years of service.
 Candidates received points for both words and formulas and it was best for the candidate to show all their work.

 Successful candidates were able to prorate the EBO to determine the PBO and prorate the present value of the benefit to determine the service cost.
-Successful candidates also recognized that this plan is a separate plan from the excess SRP plan and used end of year assumptions to measure the change in plan amendment..
+Successful candidates also recognized that this plan is a separate plan from the excess SRP plan and used end of year assumptions to measure the change in plan amendment. ..

-(a) Determine the 2009 pension expense under CICA 3461.
+(a) Determine the 2009 pension expense under CICA 3461/U.S. accounting standards.
 Show all work.